vatnz-dev/sops/docs/terminal/wtma.md

 WTMA may climb departing aircraft as necessary to maintain separation and traffic flow up to their requested flight level.
 International aircraft shall be instructed to climb to `FL250`, if further climb is requested, they shall be handed to NAK.

-For terrain clearance purposes unless the aircraft is departing from RWY 16 to the South, any track shortening shall be done above A025 to keep aircraft clear of associated terrain
+For terrain clearance purposes any track shortening shall be done above `A025` to keep aircraft clear of associated terrain, **unless** the aircraft is departing from RWY 16 to the South where WTMA may take the aircraft off the SID above `A005`.

 !!!
 Note